MikeBishop/http-layering/draft-bishop-decomposing-http.md

 management concepts into the HTTP layer.

 HTTP/2 {{RFC7540}} replaced the simple text-based protocol with a binary framing.
-The changes are described in the following way:

->   HTTP/2 addresses these issues by defining an optimized mapping of
->   HTTP's semantics to an underlying connection.
-Specifically, it
->   allows interleaving of request and response messages on the same
->   connection and uses an efficient coding for HTTP header fields.
-It
->   also allows prioritization of requests, letting more important
->   requests complete more quickly, further improving performance.
->
->   The resulting protocol is more friendly to the network because fewer
->   TCP connections can be used in comparison to HTTP/1.x.
-This means
->   less competition with other flows and longer-lived connections, which
->   in turn lead to better utilization of available network capacity.
->
->   Finally, HTTP/2 also enables more efficient processing of messages
->   through use of binary message framing.

 Conceptually, HTTP/2 achieved the same properties required of a TCP mapping using wildly different strategies from HTTP/1.1.
 HTTP/1.1 achieves properties such as parallelism and out-of-order delivery by the use of multiple TCP connections.
 HTTP/2 implements these services on top of TCP to enable the use of a single TCP connection.
 The working group's charter to maintain HTTP's broad applicability meant that there were few or no changes in how HTTP surfaces to applications.

 Other efforts have mapped HTTP or a subset of it to various transport protocols besides TCP -- HTTP can be implemented